Vibe coding in 2026: build real apps without writing code

 User authentication represents the 80/20 problem in its purest form.
 Creating a login form takes minutes with vibe coding.
 Handling password resets, email verification, social logins, user roles, and security edge cases can consume weeks.

-The issue isn’t that AI can’t generate authentication code — it’s that authentication requirements involve business decisions AI can’t make.
+The issue is not that AI cannot generate authentication code; it is that authentication requirements involve business decisions AI cannot make.
 Should password reset emails expire after 24 hours or 72 hours?
 What happens when someone tries to create an account with an email that already exists?
 How do you handle users who forget which social platform they used to sign up?

 These questions require product decisions disguised as technical implementation.
-Vibe coding tools can implement whatever you specify, but they can’t make strategic choices about user experience and business logic.
+Vibe coding tools can implement whatever you specify, but they cannot make strategic choices about user experience and business logic.

 Payment Integration Complexity